rikima-mitsuhashi/UTIMG-VT-2020-05-WinEXE/README.md

 * Download Win32_EXE.7z.

 ### 3. Unzip malware files
-* See the README of VirusTotal Academic Malware Sample folder.
+* See the README of VirusTotal Malware Sample folder.
 * Note that these are real malware.

 ### 4. Make directory and copy malware files